firesidefiction/firesidefiction.github.io/_posts/issues/12-FQ-SPRING-2021/issue-93-07/2021-07-13-forest-thing.md

 I pray he can’t feel what I feel.
 I know he can.
 The bodies broken across the ground,  human and pine, splayed and splattered.
 Blood still sinking into the earth.
 We drink it in; we don’t have a choice.
 It tastes like metal and dirt; sweat and salt; bitter and bad.
 It tastes like what it is: life gone rotten.

 I walk toward the thing that used to be my professor.
-A shard of bone rises from his ribcage, clotted with blood and bits of earth.
+A shard of bone rises from his rib cage, clotted with blood and bits of earth.
 Like a blade of white grass shooting up from the dark ground.
 The forest will take them, do what healing it can.
 Return them to something different but whole.
 Maybe black walnut.
 Maybe sycamore or ash.

 Something glinting in the sun catches my eye, and I take myself over to it.